Venom Immunotherapy: Stinging Insect Allergy Treatment

 • Dizziness

 If you experience these symptoms, they may be life-threatening.
-Call 9-1-1 and seek emergency care immediately.
+Call 911 or go to the emergency room immediately.

-If your physician prescribes immunotherapy shots, you will first undergo a series of tests to determine what insects you’re allergic to.
-When the insect (or insects) have been identified, your physician will inject shots with their venom up to two times per week in gradual doses.
-When you’ve reached the maximum dose for treatment, you will reduce your shot frequency and continue to receive a ‘maintenance dose’ for up to twice a month, for three to five years.
-Your physician may recommend a course of action for continued treatment depending on your needs.
+Once the insect (or insects) have been identified, your provider will inject shots containing a small amount of insect venom up to two times per week in gradual doses.
+When you’ve reached the maximum dose for treatment, your shot frequency will be reduce.
+You will then continue to receive a ‘maintenance dose’ for up to twice a month, for 3-5 years.

 Because you’re receiving small doses of an allergen, you can expect to feel slight discomfort during the process.
-You will receive immunotherapy shots in a hospital or clinic so that your physician can monitor your response.
+You will receive immunotherapy shots in a clinic so that your provider can monitor your response.

 You may experience slight discomfort during venom immunotherapy.
-Your symptoms may include:
+Common symptoms may include:

 • Warmth, redness, or itching at the injection site